 - Any medical expenses related to the deceased person’s injuries

 - Lost wages the deceased could have earned if they were still alive

 - Pain and suffering the victim endured before dying

 You may have grounds for a wrongful death claim if you are a parent, spouse, or child of the deceased person.
 However, the personal representative of your loved one’s estate must be the one to file the lawsuit on your behalf.
 If there are no surviving relatives or next of kin, your ability to file a claim will depend on several factors.
 Our experienced legal staff can provide detailed information and efficient legal representation.

 Wrongful Death Cases Abel Law Firm Can Handle

-Wrongful death can happen under various circumstances resulting from the careless or negligent actions of another person or entity.
-As the surviving relative, you have the right to seek compensation from the liable party for the losses you and your family suffered.
+Wrongful death can happen under various circumstances resulting from another person or entity’s careless or negligent actions.
+As the surviving relative, you can seek compensation from the liable party for the losses you and your family suffered.

 The OKC wrongful death lawyers of Abel Law Firm have the experience, knowledge, and resources to represent you and your family if any of the above or another situation caused your relative’s death.
 You shouldn’t suffer the consequences of someone else’s poor decisions or dangerous actions.